poldrack/narps/ImageAnalyses/README.md

 #### Setup

-In order to run this code, you must obtain the URL for the original data from Russ Poldrack - these data will be made publicly available upon publication of the paper.

 The required data (all contained in the unzipped ```orig``` directory) are:

 -   thresholded and unthresholded images for each team/hypothesis (teams excluded from the main analysis are included in the ```rejected``` directory)